 In the latter part of its maiden year, Caribbean Airlines added more than a dozen flight attendants from throughout the Caribbean region to its ranks.
 The recruitment from other CARICOM nations showed the airline’s commitment to being the airline for the whole of the Caribbean.
 Showing its flexibility and commitment to meeting regional travel needs, Caribbean Airlines also leased an additional Boeing 737-800 to increase the number of flights to its markets to provide more options for our customers to gather with family and friends around the world.

 By the end of 2007, the airline solidified itself as the corner stone for region aviation and the success of the airline was evident in its continual growth.
 In early 2008, Caribbean Airlines inaugurated daily service to Caracas, Venezuela.
 The new daily return flight was the first network expansion since the airline started operating on January 1st 2007.
 This led to the introduction of a daily service to Fort Lauderdale, Florida and we became the only regionally based airline with the most direct services from Trinidad to South Florida.
 This growth was also complemented by significant costs savings and increase quality control with the in-sourcing of heavy maintenance for the airline’s fleet.

-Caribbean Airlines operates more than 600 weekly flights to 19 destinations in the Caribbean, North and South America and the United Kingdom.
-The airline’s fleet of 21 is comprised of Boeing 737-800, Boeing 767-300ER and ATR72-600 aircraft.
+Caribbean Airlines operates more than 600 weekly flights to 18 destinations in the Caribbean and North and South America.
+The airline’s fleet is comprised of Boeing 737-800 and ATR72-600 aircraft.
 Jointly owned by the people of Trinidad & Tobago and Jamaica, headquartered in Trinidad and Tobago, and with an operational base in Jamaica, Caribbean Airlines employs more than 1600 people.
 The airline is a member of the International Air Transport Association (IATA) and is recognized as an IATA Operational Safety Audit qualified airline.
 It is a certified FAA repair station as per regulation 145.